Home Compare HEXA-B.ST vs NSC

 Hexagon AB (publ) vs Norfolk Southern: Which Stock Looks Stronger in 2026?

-Hexagon AB (publ) holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Norfolk Southern still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Hexagon AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
+Norfolk Southern still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Norfolk Southern, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Hexagon AB (publ), but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HEXA-B.ST: STOXX 600, NSC: S&P 500).